moonrepo/schematic/book/src/schema/generator/template.md

-# File templates (experimental)
+# Config templates (experimental)

 > Requires the `template` and desired [format](../../config/index.md#supported-source-formats) Cargo
 > feature.

-With our [template renderers](#support-formats), you can generate a file template in a specific format.
-This template will include all fields, default values, comments, metadata, and is useful for situations like configuration templates and scaffolding defaults.
+With our [format renderers](#support-formats), you can generate a config template in a specific format.
+This template will include all fields, default values, comments, metadata, and is useful for situations like scaffolding files during installation.

 To utilize, instantiate a generator, add types to render, and generate the output file.